kodecocodes/i10t/user-notifications/user-notifications.markdown

 > **Note**: While cuddlePix employs only the most cuddly digital cacti, remember to use caution when cuddling a real cactus.
 Real world prototyping of cuddlePix indicated that some cacti can be quite painful.

 Open the starter project for this chapter, then build and run.
 You'll be greeted by an empty table view that will eventually house the notification status and configuration info.

 Tap the **+** bar button, and you'll see an interface for scheduling multiple local notifications over the hour, or a single one in 5 seconds.
 Right now these don't do anything, but you'll set them up shortly.

 ![bordered width=90%](./images/cuddlePix-starter.png)

 Take a few minutes to explore key items in the project.

 - **NotificationTableViewController.swift** contains the table view controller and displays a sectioned table using a datasource built from a struct and protocol found in **TableSection.swift**.
 - **ConfigurationViewController.swift** manages the view that schedules notifications, centered around a mostly stubbed out method `scheduleRandomNotification(inSeconds:completion:)` that will ultimately create and schedule notifications.
 - **Main.storyboard** defines the simple UI you've already seen in full while testing the app.
 - **Utilities** contains some helpers you'll use during this tutorial.
 - **Supporting Files** contains artwork attributions, the plist, and images including some of beautiful cactuses you'll display in your notifications.

 ## User Notifications Framework

 Gone are the days of handling notifications via your application delegate.
 Enter **UserNotifications.framework**, which does everything its predecessor did, while also enabling all of the new user notification functionality like attachments, Notification Service extensions, foreground notifications, and more.

 The core of the new framework is `UNUserNotificationCenter`, which is accessed via a singleton.
-It manages user authorization, defines notifications and associated actions, schedules local notifications and provides a management interface for existing notifications.
+It manages user authorization, defines notifications and associated actions, schedules local notifications, and provides a management interface for existing notifications.

 Start by setting up authorization.
 Open **NotificationTableViewController.swift** and add the following to `viewDidLoad()`, just below the call to super: